"The world's your oyster"

 Meet Jean, Ruth and Dereck and find out what digital inclusion means for them.

-By 2026, the Digital Champion Programme will have:
+By 2026, the Digital Champion Programme:

 The outcomes of the Digital Champion Programme are led by the need in the community, balancing both the needs of individuals and those delivering the service.
 The Digital Champion Programme aims to achieve the following outcomes, both for the older people engaging with the service and for the organisation.